talhz/DomainBed_FMI/README.md

 # Reproduce Results in the Paper

-The code are based on [DomainBed](https://github.com/facebookresearch/DomainBed) and [Invariance unit tests](https://github.com/facebookresearch/InvarianceUnitTests).
+This repo is based on [DomainBed](https://github.com/facebookresearch/DomainBed) and [Invariance unit tests](https://github.com/facebookresearch/InvarianceUnitTests).

 ## Installing requirements
 ```bash